 Absolutely not.
 Hawaiian law expressly forbids gambling and cites the activity as a misdemeanor in the existing statutes.
 Any online casino site that tells you otherwise is not a trustworthy place to be.

-The only options that may offer similar types of games are sweepstakes casinos.
+The only options that may offer similar types of games are social and sweepstakes casinos.
 Sweepstakes are permitted by Hawaiian law so long as the site gives away all of its prizes and doesn’t cost anything to play.
-Sweepstakes sites like Chumba Casino, Luckyland Slots, and Funzpoints all use a dual currency system to maintain the separation from chips you buy and chips that pay.
+Sweepstakes and social sites like Chumba Casino, Luckyland Slots, and Funzpoints all use a dual currency system to maintain the separation from chips you buy and chips that pay.
 Each site offers many different slot options, and you can also find a limited selection of table games, too.
+Keep in mind Chumba Casino and Luckyland Slots are social casino sites while Funzpoints is a sweepstsakes site.

 Does Hawaii have legal online sportsbooks?